 Who am I to judge someone else’s comfort zone as long as they are trying to broaden it just a bit?
 Sometimes, I just want to drink coffee and not leave my fancy hotel bed and also don’t want to be judged for that.

 I am sticking to my guns of trying (trying being the operative word here!) not to judge someone on how they want to travel and where and the fact that yes, I still like Bali.
 But the questions these blog posts I mentioned remain: how are we as travel writers contributing to overtourism, what is there to be done about it by the travel industry as a whole but also by an individual traveler?
-Is it as simple as choosing different destinations, as traveling as responsibly as possible and not ride elephants or is it time for us to stay home, world peace be damned?
+Is it as simple as choosing different destinations like Kuta Lombok, as traveling as responsibly as possible and not ride elephants or is it time for us to stay home, world peace be damned?

 Pin for later!